tuxedo-tools/shell-dash/README.md

 ## License

 This code is released under the MIT License.
-See [LICENSE.txt](LICENSE.txt).
+See [LICENSE](LICENSE).